Skip to Main Navigation Skip to Section Navigation Skip to Main Content Skip to Footer

 Masturbation

-Masturbation is common, though incidence has decreased [10].
-One nationally representative study found that in 2018, 40% of teens age 14-17 reported masturbating within the last year; in 2009 the number was 56% [10].
+Some children masturbate in early childhood, and by age 10 the behavior is common, though incidence has decreased in recent years [5, 9].
+One nationally representative study found that in 2018, 40% of teens age 14-17 reported masturbating within the last year; in 2009 the number was 56% [9].

 Vaginal Intercourse / "Sexual Intercourse"

-An analysis of the 2015-2019 NSFG found that by age 19, about 70% of youth have had penile-vaginal intercourse [2].
-Rates of vaginal intercourse have declined for both females and males since 1988 [11].
-In the 2019 Youth Risk Behavior Surveillance survey, 38% of high school students reported having had "sexual intercourse" at some point in their lives (30% in New York State) [4].
-Over one in four students were currently sexually active (had sexual intercourse at least once in the three months before taking the survey) [4].
+An analysis of the 2015-2019 NSFG found that by age 19, about 70% of youth have had penile-vaginal intercourse [8].
+Rates of vaginal intercourse have declined for both females and males since 1988 [10].
+In the 2023 Youth Risk Behavior Surveillance survey, 32% of high school students reported having had "sexual intercourse" at some point in their lives [2].
+Over one in four students were currently sexually active (had sexual intercourse at least once in the three months before taking the survey), a decrease in the last 10 years [2].
 Note that "sexual intercourse" was not defined in the survey.
-Higher percentages of lifetime sexual intercourse are seen among students who identify as bisexual (46%) [4].
-Asian high school students are less likely to have had intercourse (16%) or be currently sexually active (10%) than are students who are Black, Latinx, multiple race, or White [4].
-In New York State, about one in five high school students (22%) were currently sexually active [4].
+Asian high school students are less likely to have had intercourse (14%) or be currently sexually active (11%) than are students who are American Indian/Alaska Native, Black, Latinx, multiple race, Native Hawaiian/Other Pacific Islander, or White [2].

 Most people who identify as lesbian, gay, or bisexual (79% women and 55% men) have had penile-vaginal sex, typically earlier than their first same-sex experience [11].